Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Things to Know When Owning an Irish Doodle

-There are many things to learn about the Irish Doodle before deciding whether to adopt one!
-Find out everything from food and water requirements to exercise preferences and training abilities and more here.
+There are many things that you should learn about the Irish Doodle before deciding to adopt one.
+Find out everything from food and water requirements to exercise preferences and training abilities here!

 Food & Diet Requirements 🦴

 The average Irish Doodle can eat anywhere from 2 to 4 cups of commercial dry food (or the equivalent of wet or homemade food) each day.
-Most owners find that 2 to 3 meals a day are best for digestion and performance.
+Most owners find that two to three meals a day are best for digestion and performance.
 Commercial dog food should include real protein in the form of chicken, beef, turkey, or fish as the first ingredient.

-Whole grains such as quinoa, brown rice, and oats should also be included, as should fresh fruits and veggies, including berries, bananas, cranberries, greens, squash, corn, and sprouts.
+Whole grains, such as quinoa, brown rice, and oats, should also be included, as should fresh fruits and veggies, including berries, bananas, cranberries, greens, squash, corn, and sprouts.
 Any wet or homemade food should include all the features laid out here for commercial dry food.
-Owners should consult a veterinarian if in doubt of their Irish Doodle’s nutritional needs.
+Owners should consult a veterinarian if in doubt about their Irish Doodle’s nutritional needs.

 Exercise 🐕